Jill E. Steinberg

-Jill E. Steinberg is an American lawyer who served as the United States attorney for the Southern District of Georgia February 2023 to January 2025.
+Jill Ellen Steinberg is an American lawyer who served as the United States attorney for the Southern District of Georgia February 2023 to January 2025.

 Education

 Steinberg received her Bachelor of Arts, summa cum laude, from the University of Georgia in 1995 and a Juris Doctor from Duke University Law School in 1998.

 Career

 Steinberg began her legal career serving as an assistant district attorney for the Philadelphia District Attorney's Office from 1998 to 2001.
 From 2001 to 2008, she was an associate at Rogers & Hardin LLP in Atlanta, Georgia.
 From 2008 to 2014 and 2016 to 2021, Steinberg served as an assistant United States attorney in the United States Attorney's Office for the Northern District of Georgia.
 From 2014 to 2016, she worked at the United States Department of Justice in Washington, D.C., serving as an associate deputy attorney general in the Office of the Deputy Attorney General from 2015 to 2016 and as an attorney advisor in the National Security Division from 2014 to 2015.
 In 2021, she became a partner at Ballard Spahr LLP.